taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

 ## Arity

-The really neat-o thing about Clojure function arities is the ability to define functions of arbitrary arity.
+A really neat-o thing about Clojure functions is the ability to define functions of arbitrary/variadic arity.
 In these cases the numerous arguments are bound to a collection: either a vector or a map, and a map can be thought of as a collection of key/value tuples.
 A basic example of this is the `+` function:
 ```clojure
 (+ x y & more)
 ```